altMITgcm/MITgcm/doc/contributing/contributing.rst

     |   =====  =====  ======                                        |   =====  =====  ======                               |
     +---------------------------------------------------------------+------------------------------------------------------+

+.. only:: latex

+    *The table example is not compatible with the pdf build.
+Example syntax can be found in the online version of this document.*

 Note that the spacing of your tables in your ``.rst`` file(s) will not match the generated output; rather, when you build the final output, the rst builder (Sphinx) will determine how wide the columns need to be and space them appropriately.